BarunKGP/genrelessrecs/docs/midterm.md

 ![Different Genre](images/diff_genre.png)

 ## Challenges faced
-The dataset is heavily skewed towards rock songs, which are the overwhelming majority of data points in the dataset.
+The dataset is heavily skewed towards Rock songs, which are the overwhelming majority of data points in the dataset.
 This makes it difficult to accurately predict the genre of a song and we had to perform standardization of the dataset to make it more accurate.
-However, the sheer number of rock songs in the dataset still represents a challenge for analysis.
+However, the sheer number of Rock songs in the dataset still represents a challenge for analysis.

 ## Plans for Part 2 of the project